z-pandeyji/frontEnd_interview_Questions/README.md

 Solution: Check the CounterFunction.js in javascript folder.

+### Question 9: Given a non-empty string, return the most frequently ocurring character.
+If there are multiple characters with same occurrance, return an array of them.

+Description:
+count('abbccc')
+// 'c'
+count('abbcccddd')
+// ['c', 'd']

+Solution: Check the findOccuringString.js in javascript folder.

-Total JavaScript Questions Solved: 8
+Total JavaScript Questions Solved: 9

 ## CSS Questions